0xced/nugraph/README.md

 Run `nugraph <NuGetPackageName>` to generate the dependency graph of a NuGet package.
 For example, run `nugraph Serilog.Sinks.File` to generate the dependency graph of the [Serilog.Sinks.File](https://www.nuget.org/packages/Serilog.Sinks.File) package.

-A specific version can be explicitly requested by appending **/version** to the package name, for example `nugraph Serilog.Sinks.File/4.1.0`.
+A specific version can be explicitly requested by appending **@version** to the package name, for example `nugraph Serilog.Sinks.File@4.1.0`.
 When no version is specified, the latest version available on NuGet is chosen.

 Many packages support multiple target frameworks and sometimes the dependencies varies across different target frameworks.
 A target framework is guessed automatically, but it can be overriden with the `-f` or `--framework` option.